 If the brake lever is stroked without the disc between the pads (this is possible when brake pads are being changed), the self-adjusting feature will allow the pads to push out.
 The caliper pistons will be pumped out of their bore.
 This can cause excessive drag on the disc when the wheel and disc are reinstalled, or even make it impossible to install the wheel and disc.
-To fix this problem:

-- Remove the brake pads from the caliper if they are not already removed - 2.
-With the pads removed, push back the pistons until they are flush with the edge of the caliper using the box end of a 10mm
+- To fix this problem: Remove the brake pads from the caliper if they are not already removed. - With the pads removed, push back the pistons until they are flush with the edge of the caliper using the box end of a 10mm 2 wrench.

-Hint: If the pads are pushed together tight, slide the travel spacer, or Hayes Feel 'R Gauge between the pads and enlarge the gap ne pac
+Hint: If the pads are pushed together tight, slide the travel spacer, or Hayes Feel 'R Gauge between the pads and enlarge the gap until it is large enough to pull the pads out.
+(Figure 7)